 - Be a U.S. resident

-The 2023 program fee for the Gateway to Business program is $4,750.00.
-The fee for the program covers tuition, course materials, housing, meals, transportation, and enrichment activities.
+The 2024 fee for the Gateway to Business program is $4,850.
+The fee for the program covers tuition, course materials, housing, meals, transportation, programming, and enrichment activities.

 A limited amount of need-based financial assistance is available for this program through scholarships.
 Scholarships are determined based on family income.
 Awarded amounts range between $250-$1000 and will be applied toward tuition and program fees for the course.
 Please note that this program is not eligible for aid through the Free Application for Federal Student Aid (FAFSA).